Raid on Lowca and Parton

-The Raid on Lowca and Parton during the First World War on 16 August 1915 was an attack by the Imperial German Navy submarine on the Harrington Coke toluene factory located near Lowca and Parton villages in Cumbria on the British coast.
-A German U-boat, U-24 fired 55 shells and then left without British interference, causing minimal damage on the facility and the death of a local dog.
-The incident occurred as one of the few naval operations in the Irish Sea and probably the first time when the Britain was bombarded by a submarine.
+The Raid on Lowca and Parton during the First World War on 16 August 1915 was an attack by the Imperial German Navy submarine on the Harrington Coke toluene factory located near the villages of Lowca and Parton in Cumbria on the British coast.
+U-24 fired 55 shells and then left without British interference, causing minimal damage to the facility and the death of a local dog.
+The incident was one of only a few naval operations in the Irish Sea during World War One, and probably the first time Britain was bombarded by a submarine.

-The event played a significant part in an espionage affair of Hildegare Burnyeat, German-born wife the British Parliament MP William Burnyeat, shortly after he was accused, convicted and finally pardoned, for an espionage for German Empire.
+The event played a significant part in the espionage affair of Hildegare Burnyeat, the German-born wife of British Parliament MP William Burnyeat, who was accused, convicted, and finally pardoned on charges of spying for the German Empire.

 Background

 In response to the continuing British naval blockade of Germany, the German government declared the waters around the British Isles a war zone on 4 February 1915.
-In a short time German U-boat type submarines started to penetrate closer to the enemy coast attacking mainly cargo ships and sinking them without any warning.
-On 20 February two British ships were sunk in the Irish sea: Welsh steamer Cambank and Irish steamer Downshire (by SM U-30) and more were about to follow.
-Operational capabilities of the U-boats created a new threat for the western coast of Britain till then almost untouched by the direct military actions, especially compared to the south-eastern banks of England.
-This area experienced the first massive coastal bombardment, primarily targeting non-military sites, on 16 December 1914 during the raid on Scarborough, Hartlepool and Whitby with the result of 136 people killed and 443 wounded, having a huge psychological impact on British public, following two another similar German operations until August 1915.
+German U-boat type submarines soon began penetrating close to the British coast, attacking mainly cargo ships and sinking them without warning.
+On 20 February the Welsh steamer Cambank and the Irish steamer Downshire were sunk in the Irish Sea (by SM U-30), with more soon following.
+Operational capabilities of the U-boats created a new threat to the western coast of Britain, which until then had been almost untouched by direct military action, unlike England's south-eastern shores, which experienced the first massive coastal bombardment, primarily targeting non-military sites, on 16 December 1914 during the raid on Scarborough, Hartlepool and Whitby.
+This attack, following two other similar German operations in the summer of 1915, resulted in 136 people killed and 443 wounded, and had a strong psychological impact on the British public.